graphql/graphiql/docs/migration/graphiql-6.0.0.md

 The HTTP options object carries over.
 Subscriptions are different: `createTransport` does not build a subscription client for you.
 You construct your own `graphql-ws` (or `graphql-sse`) client and pass it as `subscriptionClient`.
 There is no `subscriptionUrl`, `wsClient`, `legacyWsClient`, or `wsConnectionParams` option on `createTransport` — those remain `createGraphiQLFetcher`-only.

+One of those `createGraphiQLFetcher` options did change: the deprecated `legacyClient` alias has been removed.
+It was a duplicate name for `legacyWsClient`, so if you passed `legacyClient`, rename it to `legacyWsClient` — same `subscriptions-transport-ws` client, one name instead of two.

 **Before:**

 ```ts